 Invasive ants recently introduced to, or those at risk of being introduced to, the Mariana Islands are a potential threat to the habitat of the 23 species.
-Ant species such as the dwarf pedicel ants (Tapinoma minutum), tropical fire ants (Solenopsis geminata), white-footed ants (Technomyrmex albipes), bi-colored trailing ants (Monomorium floricola), and little fire ants (Wasmannia auropunctata) prey on vertebrates and invertebrate eggs, pupae, larvae, and adults (Wild 2014, p.
+Invasive ant species also prey on vertebrates and invertebrate eggs, pupae, larvae, and adults (Wild 2014, p.
 1).
-Little fire ants sting the skin and eyes of vertebrates causing blindness and they facilitate plant pests such as aphids, white flies and scale insects, which feed on plant sap and secrete sugar-rich sticky liquid that the ants eat (Hawai'i Invasive Species Council 2021 p.
+Several species also facilitate plant pests such as aphids, white flies and scale insects, which feed on plant sap and secrete sugar-rich sticky liquid that the ants eat (Hawai'i Invasive Species Council 2021, p.
 1).
-Bigheaded ants (Pheidole megacephala) and Argentine ants (Linepithema humile) eat a wide variety of plants and animals and are highly aggressive toward arthropods and other animals (Farmer 2017 p.1).
+Many invasive ants including big-headed ants (Pheidole megacephala) and Argentine ants (Linepithema humile) eat a wide variety of plants and animals and they would be expected to prey on the listed vertebrates and invertebrates in the Mariana Islands (Farmer 2017, p.1).
 Aggressive invasive ants, defending nectar, ward off, and may prey on, invertebrate and vertebrate plant pollinators (Lach 2008, entire; Hanna et al 2015, pp. 222-228; SWCA 2020, pp. 9, 11, and Appendix C; Fuster et al. 2020, pp. 957-966; Unmi et al. 2021, pp. 1-5).
-Where native invertebrate and vertebrate pollinators have dwindled, some non-native invertebrates may serve in some capacity as plant pollinators (Aslan et al. 2019, pp. 318-321).
-While not yet in the Mariana Islands, in Hawai'i, yellow crazy ants (Anoplolepis gracilipes) spray formic acid on nesting seabirds, causing deformities that affect vertebrate breathing and vision and cause seabirds to abandon the site (Plentovich et al 2018, pp. 1, 3-7).
-Several incipient populations of little fire ants occur on Guam and there is the potential for this species to be moved to other locations on Guam and to other islands via green waste and potted plants.
-Invasive ants are likely to directly or indirectly affect the 23 species; the 23 species and their habitats may not be able to persist in areas where ants disrupt ecosystem function by harassing, injuring, or killing native plant pollinators and vertebrates including seed dispersers.
+Although, where native invertebrate and vertebrate pollinators have dwindled, some non-native invertebrates may serve in some capacity as plant pollinators (Aslan et al. 2019, pp. 318-321).
+Little fire ants (Wasmannia auropunctata) sting the skin and eyes of vertebrates causing blindness (Hawai'i Invasive Species Council 2021, p.
+1) and occur in many areas on Guam; there is the potential for this species to be moved to other locations on Guam and to other islands via green waste and potted plants.
+Yellow crazy ants (Anoplolepis gracilipes), which are becoming established on Rota and Saipan, and may occur on Tinian and Aguiguan, spray formic acid on nesting seabirds, causing deformities that affect vertebrate breathing and vision and cause seabirds to abandon the site (Plentovich et al. 2017, pp. 1, 3-7).
+Other invasive ants already introduced to the Mariana Islands include the ghost ant (Tapinoma melanocephalum), dwarf pedicel ants (Tapinoma minutum), tropical fire ants (Solenopsis geminata), white-footed ants (Technomyrmex albipes), and bi-colored trailing ants (Monomorium floricola).
+Invasive ants are likely to directly or indirectly affect the 23 species listed species and these species and their habitats may not be able to persist in areas where ants disrupt ecosystem function by harassing, injuring, or killing native plant pollinators and vertebrates, including seed dispersers.

 The native flora of the Mariana Islands consists of approximately 500 taxa, 10 percent of which are endemic.
 Over 100 plant taxa have been introduced to the Mariana Islands and at least one-third of these are invasive (Stone 1970, pp. 18-21; Mueller-Dombois and Fosberg 1998, pp. 242-243, 249, 262-263; Costion and Lorence 2012, pp. 51-100).
 The greatest risk posed by invasive plant species is the displacement of native plants.
 Invasive plants indirectly affect the 23 species by degrading the habitat on which they depend and can directly outcompete the 14 listed plants.
-The establishment of invasive plants has led to significant changes to the native habitats in the Mariana Islands (Willsey, et al. 2019, p.
+The establishment of invasive plants has led to significant changes to the native habitats in the Mariana Islands (Willsey, et al. 2020, p.
 17) by reducing the availability of light, soil, water, and nutrients that native forest and savanna species require.